 Students are assessed via a variety of methods including translations, commentaries, essays, portfolios, placement report and the MA dissertation.

-This course is excellent preparation for career opportunities in translation agencies, EU and international institutions, multinational companies, news corporations, government bodies or work on a freelance basis.
+This course is an excellent preparation for career opportunities in translation agencies, EU and international institutions, multinational companies, news corporations, government bodies or work on freelance basis.

 Some of our students also go on to further advanced study (PhD).

-An opportunity to gain on hands-on work experience with one of the translation service providers in London or abroad.
+An opportunity to gain on hand work experience with one of the translation service providers in London or abroad.

-If you wish to apply for a postgraduate degree course, use the apply for September entry button
+If you wish to apply for a postgraduate degree course, please use the apply online button.